NARENDRA531/openshift-aug-2023/Day1/README.md

 -
 # Docker Commands

-### Checking the Docker version installed on your system
+### ⛹️‍♂️ Lab - Checking the Docker version installed on your system
 ```
 docker --version
 ```